 Opening a demo account is a good way to establish which approach is a good fit for you.
 It’s also a good idea to try out demo accounts with several brokers.
-Registering to buy Royal Mail shares in a virtual account only requires an email address and takes less than 60 seconds.
+Registering to buy shares in a virtual account only requires an email address and takes less than 60 seconds.

 Upgrading to a full account and depositing funds requires a little more online form filling.
 Regulated brokers have a duty of care to their clients, which means they’ll ask Know Your Client (KYC) questions to build up a profile for you.
 This ensures they treat you in accordance with regulatory guidelines.

 After the form filling is completed, it’s a case of wiring funds to your new account.
 Brokers offer a variety of payment methods, including credit/debit cards and bank transfers, so the process has a feel of any other sort of online shopping.
-One thing to watch out for is that some of the payment methods are cheaper and quicker than others, checking the T&Cs can avoid unnecessary charges being applied.
+One thing to watch out for is that some of the payment methods are cheaper and quicker than others at checking the T&Cs can avoid unnecessary charges being applied.

-Most brokers offer additional order types, which build trading decisions into the system so you can trade in or out of positions automatically.
+Most brokers offer several order types, which build trading decisions into the system so you can trade in or out of positions automatically.
 These help mitigate risk and mean you don’t have to watch the markets 24/7.

 These other order types are optional but worth learning about because they can save you time and money.
-Another top tip is to check if stop-losses or take profit orders are default settings on your account.
+Another top tip is to check if stop-losses or take-profit orders are default settings on your account.
 If that’s the case, and you don’t override them, then you might check your account to find you unintentionally traded out of a position.

 Competition between online brokers is fierce, which has led to the costs associated with share dealing being driven down.
 It’s still important to make sure you’re familiar with the T&Cs so that you don’t rack up administrative charges that you could otherwise avoid.
 Fees to watch out for include: